 Acknowledge Glaring Gender Gaps Persist

-The gender pay and unpaid labor gaps may be the best-known gender-inequality problems in business, but problems related to attitudes, power, and access to resources persist across business sectors.
+The gender pay and unpaid labor gaps may be the best-known gender-inequality problems in business, but problems related to attitudes, power, inclusive language, and access to resources persist across business sectors.

 - Women make up only 24 percent of senior executive positions at the largest companies.

 - Women make up only 19 percent of corporate board seats at the largest companies.